-To deal with the problem of different levels of discourse in the project under study, the artist as researcher used the Ecker - Kaelin's Taxonomy, described in "The Limits of Aesthetic Inquiry: A Guide to Educational Research."
-The taxonomic model proposed is a model for relating responses to an artifact or an event and it seemed to the artist as researcher proper to be used in his study.
+To deal with the problem of different levels of discourse in the project under study, the artist as researcher used the Ecker - Kaelin's Taxonomy, described in The Limits of Aesthetic Inquiry: A an artifact or an event and it seemed to the artist as researcher proper to be used in his study.
 The model encompasses 5 levels of inquiry and related activity.
 Those are the following: